ltpitt/python-restaurant-mobile-menu/README.md

 * Python (<3) is required.
 If you have Linux or Mac you should be good to go and you should skip to the next step, if you're on Windows get it from: http://ninite.com
 * Clone the repository or simply download it as a zip file and unzip it on your pc
+* Pip will make your life easier when you need to install dependencies: http://pip.readthedocs.org/en/stable/installing/
+* Type "pip install -r requirements.txt" to install dependencies
 * Type "python database_setup.py" to initialize the database
 * Type "python lotsofmenus.py" to populate the database with restaurants and menu items.
 (Optional)
 * Type "python restaurant-mobile-menu.py" to run the Flask web server.
 In your browser visit http://localhost:5000 to view the restaurant menu app.
 You should be able to view, add, edit, and delete menu items and restaurants.